Custody transfer: Contract

 A contract is a written agreement between buyers and sellers that defines the measurement requirements.
 These are large-volume sales between operating companies where refined products and crude oils are transported by marine, pipeline or rail.
 Custody transfer measurement must be at the highest level of accuracy possible because a small error in measurement can amount to a large financial difference.
 Due to these critical natures of measurements, petroleum companies around the world have developed and adopted standards to meet the industry's needs.

 In Canada, for instance, all measurement of a custody transfer nature falls under the purview of Measurement Canada.
 In the US, the Federal Energy Regulatory Commission (FERC) controls the standards which must be met for interstate trade.

 Liquid custody transfer

 Custody transfer of liquid flow measurement follow guidelines set by the ISO.
 By industrial consensus, liquid flow measurement is defined as having an overall uncertainty of ±0.25% or better.
 The overall uncertainty is derived from an appropriate statistical combination of the component uncertainties in the measurement system.

 Mode of measurement

 Volume or mass measurement

-Liquid flow measurements are usually in volumetric or mass unit.
-Volume is normally used for stand-alone field tanker loading operations, while mass is used for multi-field pipeline or offshore pipeline with an allocation requirement.